-Proposed subsection (c)(1) requires employers to ensure that physical distancing and face covering requirements of subsection 3205(c)(6) and (c)(7) are followed for employees waiting for transportation.
+Proposed subsection (c)(1) requires employers to ensure that the face covering requirements of subsection 3205(c)(7) are followed for employees waiting for transportation.
+Until July 31, 2021, employers must either ensure that the physical distancing requirements of subsection 3205(c)(6)(A) or the provision of respirators described in subsection 3205(c)(6)(B) are followed for employees waiting for transportation.

 This subsection is necessary to minimize employee exposure to COVID-19 while waiting for transportation through adequate physical distancing between employees and the use of face coverings.
-Evidence exists that infectious virus particles can travel more than six feet through the air.
+Evidence exists that infectious virus particles can travel more than six feet through the air.50

-Proposed subsection (c)(2) requires employers ensure the vehicle operator and any passengers are separated by at least three feet during the operation of the vehicle, regardless of the vehicle's normal capacity.
+Proposed subsection (c)(2) requires employers ensure there is one unoccupied seat between each person in the vehicle or the vehicle operator and any passengers are separated by at least three feet in all directions during the operation of the vehicle, regardless of the vehicle's normal capacity.
+In addition, methods of measuring distance between persons is clarified.